Are Carbon Offsets important?

 Trees alone can’t keep up if we continue to emit.
 It’s like cooking a roaring bbq with smoke billowing off your grill, and using a straw to suck the smoke out of the air.

 We need to both reduce the amount of bbq smoke, while in the meantime making the straw as big as possible to help out (by planting more trees).
-We’ve been told our point-of-no-return is 2050, which means the total emissions need to drop to zero by 2050.
+We’ve been told our point-of-no-return is 2050, which means the total emissions need to drop to significantly—to basically zero—by 2050.
 To have a chance of hitting that, we need to halve what we are omitting today by 2030.

 If the entire global strategy for Net Zero was for everyone to buy carbon offsets, we wouldn’t get there.
 We’d have lots more trees, but no less emissions.
 The emissions simply need to come down.